ckagana/notes/software-architecture/domain-driven-design/implementing.domain-driven.design.vernon/main.md

 ---

 It's helpful to think of Bounded Contexts in terms of the actual technical components that will implement them.
 For example, a Bounded Context will usually fit a single source code project: an entire software project composed of many different Bounded Contexts will thus contain several distinct code projects, that might well be deployed to different systems.
+Alternatively, a bounded context might be loaded into an application as a plugin, meaning additional code running in the same process, rather than a standalone service running on its own process.

 ## Chapter 4.
 Architecture